 1) Electromagnetic Overload Device

-In this device all the three phases of the motor are fitted with an overload relay.
-If there is any increase in the value of the current then this relay activates automatically and the motor trips.
+In this device, all the three phases of the motor are fitted with an overload relay.
+If there is an increase in the value of the current, then this relay activates automatically and the motor trips.

-This device works on the principle of electromagnetic effect produced due to the current.
+This device works on the principle of the electromagnetic effect produced due to the current.

-The time delay is provided in this system because during starting the motor draws a lot of current which can trip the motor.
+The time delay is provided in this system because while starting the motor draws a lot of currents which can trip the motor.

 Thermistors are small thermal devices which are used together with an electromagnetic overload relay.
 The thermistors are inserted in the three windings of the motor.
 Any increase in the current will cause heating in the windings, which is detected by the thermistors that send signals to the amplifier.

 Related Reading: Amplifier Circuit Or Operational Amplifier Used On Ship

 The amplifier is connected to the electromagnetic relay.
 As soon as a signal is received from thermistor about overheating, this amplifier increases the current value in the coil of an electromagnetic relay which activates the trip and the motor stops or trips.

 In this method, the bimetallic strip is placed in such a way that it detects the overheating in the circuit.
 As soon as overheating is detected, this bimetallic strip tries to expand due to two different metal used and because they have a different coefficient of expansion.
 The strip attempts to bend towards the metal having a high coefficient of expansion and finally completes the trip circuit and the motor trips.